-In collaboration with the Minnesota Department of Health and ongoing review of guidelines published by the American College Health Association and the CDC, we believe it is possible to resume some in person instruction with adherence to recommendations that will help reduce the risk of being together.
+In collaboration with the Minnesota Department of Health and ongoing review of guidelines published by the American College Health Association and the CDC, we are taking a gradual and phased approach to resuming campus activities.

 - Rooms have been arranged to ensure social distancing of 6 feet.

 - Groups/classes have been limited as follows:

 - Classes will be limited to 30 people.

 - Non-curricular related gatherings cannot exceed 10 people indoors or 25 people outside without prior approval.